 We only hear because God enables us to hear.
 We are not able to make the decision to hear for ourselves.
 Both the ability to hear and the ability to respond in faith to what we hear, is completely in God’s hands.

 Therefore, whether we’re talking about the truth of the original gospel message, or the teachings of the Christian faith, it all begins and ends with God.
 He reveals the truth to those whom He has chosen for it.
-Which explains why that, in a large group of people, so many receive Christ, while so many others reject Him.
+Which explains why that, in a large group of people – where there are both very evil people and very kind and sincere people of faith (in other religions) – so many in both groups receive Christ, while so many others reject Him.
 We all have the same sinful and spiritually dead heart/soul.
 Accordingly, the only way to explain why one believes and one doesn’t, is because God chooses whom to reveal the truth to.

 (John 10:14-16) – 14 “I am the good shepherd.
 I know my own and my own know me— 15 just as the Father knows me and I know the Father—and I lay down my life for the sheep.
 16 I have other sheep that do not come from this sheepfold.
 I must bring them too, and they will listen to my voice, so that there will be one flock and one shepherd.
 NET